3.9 Developing Algorithms

 • programming language

-• Compare Algorithms
+• Compare two given algorithms

 • Predict the result or behavior of algorithms.